wahani/wahani.github.io/_posts/2015-05-08-Introducing-Another-Object-Orientation-System-2.md

 ---
 layout: post
-published: true
 title: Introducing Another Object Orientation System
 description: "Introduction to the R-package aoos, another object orientation system in R - v0.2.0."
-comments: true
+comments: false
 math: true
-tags: [R, oop, aoos]
+tags: [R, oop, aoos, object orientation]
-archive: false
+archive: true
 ---

 R has more than enough systems for object orientation and here is yet another one. *S3* and *S4* are the built in systems.
 [R.oo](http://cran.r-project.org/web/packages/R.oo/index.html) has been developed since 2001; [proto](http://cran.r-project.org/web/packages/proto/index.html) since 2005; and [R6](http://cran.r-project.org/web/packages/R6/index.html) is the newest and published to CRAN in 2014.